faciledictu/frontend-dev-memo/docs/react-native/timers.md

 ## How requestAnimationFrame Works Internally

-1.Frame Synchronization:
+1. Frame Synchronization

-- The browser (or the React Native runtime) calls the function you pass to requestAnimationFrame just before the next repaint.
+   The browser (or the React Native runtime) calls the function you pass to requestAnimationFrame just before the next repaint.
 This ensures the updates occur in sync with the display refresh rate (usually 60fps, equating to 16.67ms per frame).

-2. Rendering Queue:
+2. Rendering Queue

-- Instead of running immediately, the callback is queued and invoked as part of the rendering pipeline, allowing the system to batch updates for efficiency.
+   Instead of running immediately, the callback is queued and invoked as part of the rendering pipeline, allowing the system to batch updates for efficiency.

-3. Throttling:
+3. Throttling

-- If the system is under heavy load and can’t maintain 60fps, it automatically adjusts the callback frequency, reducing unnecessary work.
+   If the system is under heavy load and can’t maintain 60fps, it automatically adjusts the callback frequency, reducing unnecessary work.

-4. High Priority:
+4. High Priority

-- The callbacks are part of the native rendering loop, ensuring they are prioritized over non-essential background tasks.
+   The callbacks are part of the native rendering loop, ensuring they are prioritized over non-essential background tasks.